manavJ39/SuperShop/README.md

-# Marvellona
+# SuperShop
-Marvellona Ecommerce Website is an ultimate shopping destination for all the marvel fans.
+SuperShop Ecommerce Website is an ultimate shopping destination for all the marvel fans.
 It is build completely on MERN Stack technology.
 ReactJs is used to implement fully functional frontend.
 NodeJs & ExpressJs for a scalable backend in a modular way.